ministryofjustice/security-guidance/docs/system-test-standard.md

 [Technical Controls Policy](technical-controls-policy.md)

-## Legacy information

-**Note:** This document is Legacy IA Policy material.
-It is under review and likely to be withdrawn or substantially revised soon.
-Before using this content for a project, contact [security@justice.gov.uk](mailto:security@justice.gov.uk).

-**Note:** This document might refer to several organisations, information sources, or terms that have been replaced or updated, as follows:

--   CESG \(Communications-Electronics Security Group\), refer to the National Cyber Security Centre \(NCSC\), contact [security@justice.gov.uk](mailto:security@justice.gov.uk).
--   CINRAS \(Comsec Incident Notification Reporting and Alerting Scheme\), refer to the NCSC, contact [security@justice.gov.uk](mailto:security@justice.gov.uk).
--   ComSO \(Communications Security Officer\), contact the Chief Information Security Officer \(CISO\) \([security@justice.gov.uk](mailto:security@justice.gov.uk)\).
--   **Confidential**, an older information classification marking, refer to [Information Classification and Handling Policy](information-classification-and-handling-policy.md).
--   CPNI \([Centre for the Protection of the National Infrastructure](https://www.cpni.gov.uk/)\), contact the CISO \([security@justice.gov.uk](mailto:security@justice.gov.uk)\).
--   DSO \(Departmental Security Officer\), contact the Chief Security Officer \([security@justice.gov.uk](mailto:security@justice.gov.uk)\).
--   GPG6 \(Good Practice Guide 6: Outsourcing and Offshoring: Managing the Security Risks\), refer to the NCSC, contact [security@justice.gov.uk](mailto:security@justice.gov.uk).
--   IS1 \(HMG Infosec Standard 1 Technical Risk Assessment\), refer to the [Government Functional Standard - GovS 007: Security](https://www.gov.uk/government/publications/government-functional-standard-govs-007-security).
--   IS2 \(HMG Infosec Standard 2 Information Risk Management\), refer to the [Government Functional Standard - GovS 007: Security](https://www.gov.uk/government/publications/government-functional-standard-govs-007-security).
--   IS4 \(HMG Infosec Standard 4 Communications Security and Cryptography\), refer to the [Government Functional Standard - GovS 007: Security](https://www.gov.uk/government/publications/government-functional-standard-govs-007-security).
--   IS6 \(HMG Infosec Standard 6 Protecting Personal Data and Managing Information Risk\), refer to the [Government Functional Standard - GovS 007: Security](https://www.gov.uk/government/publications/government-functional-standard-govs-007-security).
--   ITSO \(Information Technology Security Officer\), contact the CISO \([security@justice.gov.uk](mailto:security@justice.gov.uk)\).
--   **Restricted**, an older information classification marking, refer to [Information Classification and Handling Policy](information-classification-and-handling-policy.md).
--   SPF \([Security Policy Framework](https://www.gov.uk/government/publications/security-policy-framework)\), refer to the [Government Functional Standard - GovS 007: Security](https://www.gov.uk/government/publications/government-functional-standard-govs-007-security), contact [security@justice.gov.uk](mailto:security@justice.gov.uk).

 ## About this document

-This document is the Ministry of Justice \(MoJ\) System Test Standard.
-It is designed to help protect MoJ IT systems by providing a common standard for system security testing.
+This document is the System Test Standard.
+It is designed to help protect IT systems by providing a common standard for system security testing.

 ## How to use this document

-The purpose of this standard is to provide a process around the security testing of MoJ IT systems and outline what security issues should be considered at each stage of the process.
+The purpose of this standard is to provide a process around the security testing of IT systems and outline what security issues should be considered at each stage of the process.

 **Note:** This document focuses on the security aspects of system testing.
 It is not intended to provide comprehensive information on general system testing.